ryanlaict/SQL---Project/starting_with_data.md

-Question 1: Which countries have the highest level of traffic to the site, in terms of number and time spent on site
+Question 1: What were the top 10 countries by visitors and Time spent on site

 SQL Queries: